apache/pekko/docs/src/main/paradox/testing.md

 @@@ warning

-Due to the synchronous nature of `TestActorRef`, it will **not** work with some support traits that Akka provides as they require asynchronous behaviors to function properly.
+Due to the synchronous nature of `TestActorRef`, it will **not** work with some support traits that Pekko provides as they require asynchronous behaviors to function properly.
-Examples of traits that do not mix well with test actor refs are @ref:[PersistentActor](persistence.md#example) and @ref:[AtLeastOnceDelivery](persistence.md#at-least-once-delivery) provided by @ref:[Akka Persistence](persistence.md).
+Examples of traits that do not mix well with test actor refs are @ref:[PersistentActor](persistence.md#example) and @ref:[AtLeastOnceDelivery](persistence.md#at-least-once-delivery) provided by @ref:[Pekko Persistence](persistence.md).

 @@@